axper/ros-config-monitoring/README.md

 ros-config-monitoring
 =====================

-Tracks configuration changes in MikroTik RouterOS machines.
+Tracks configuration changes in MikroTik RouterOS machine.
-When a configuration change is made, the diff of that change is stored in a file.
+When a configuration change is made, an email is sent to an address specified in `config.txt`.
-Each RouterOS user has has his own file which contains detailed information about the changes they have made.
-Later on from each user's diff file a PDF report can be generated.

 Features
 --------

-* Winbox-like gui
+* Sends an email when config is changed
+* Works on both Linux and Windows
+* Configuration file is automatically backed up upon change
 * Automatically reconnects when the router is rebooted
-* Monitor multiple routers at once
-* Every file is automatically backed up
-* PDF report generation for each user's changes
-* Works on both Linux and Windows
-* Logs to both the main window and `ros_config_monitoring_log.txt` file
-* Minimize to tray by clicking on "router" icon in tray

 Building on Windows
 ===================